How To #10: 12 Steps To Celebrity Event Sponsorships

 5. Brand Knowledge & Touch Points

-Brand managers should ensure that there is a script that is memorized by anyone on the brand team working the event.
+Brand managers should ensure that there is a script that is memorized by anyone on the brand team working on the event.
 Publicists and editors – even with video crews – pop up unexpectedly, and being prepared with talking points is the only way to guarantee smooth reviews.
-And plan to have star moments – there are a lot of digital press sites that cover Hollywood events, and while they may not be the biggest names in the industry, they do an excellent job at capturing the event, and have strong digital following.
+And plan to have star moments – there are a lot of digital press sites that cover Hollywood events, and while they may not be the biggest names in the industry, they do an excellent job at capturing the event and have a strong digital following.

 Having a cheat sheet with key points that can also be given to the attending media is important.
 Most media attending events don’t really want an entire media kit – they do want facts and fun quotes, and most importantly want to know which celebrity said what, and if there is a corresponding photo to match.